UVADS/ds6011/capstone_flow.md

 ---

+Note: These steps are done by faculty / staff:
 - **Sourcing**: Identify sponsors
 - **Vetting**: Review and select admissible projects
 - **Matching**: Students matched to projects based on interest and availability.
 Mentors matched based on background and availability.